 (Naye, Week 10, Classroom Visit #7)

-As the excerpt above reveals, Naye built on David’s idea that Trump’s immigration policies were discriminatory and pushed for further investigation as to why this was only happening at the Mexican border?
-She raised another valid point about the trauma that kids detained at the southern border have to face.
-Naye also made a personal connection that not only showed how viscerally she understood and felt the situation, but also how it was something impossible to accept.
+Naye built on David’s idea that Trump’s immigration policies were discriminatory and pushed for further investigation as to why this was only happening at the Mexican border.
+She raised another valid point about the trauma that kids detained at the southern border endured.
+Naye also made a personal connection that not only showed how viscerally she understood and felt the situation, but also how unacceptable it was.
 David & Naye’s sophisticated analyses of this current event was typical of how students would engage in class discussions.

 During the same class visit, following David and Naye’s share-out, the following class discussion unfolded between Mr. Sparks and his students: